 John Suval is the author of Dangerous Ground: Squatters, Statesmen, and the Antebellum Rupture of American Democracy, a new release from Oxford University Press that explores how white squatters in the American West came to occupy a central and destabilizing position in U.S. political culture in the decades culminating in the Civil War.
 The book opens fresh vistas on the rise and fall of the Jacksonian Democratic Party, the conquests of Manifest Destiny, and the sectional conflict over slavery, shining urgent light on the perennial promises and vulnerabilities of American democracy.

-Dangerous Ground is winner of the Southern Historical Association’s 2023 James A. Rawley Award for the best book on secession and/or the sectional crisis published during the preceding two years.
+Dangerous Ground was awarded the Southern Historical Association’s 2023 James A. Rawley Award for the best book on secession and/or the sectional crisis published during the preceding two years.

 Nancy Isenberg, author of White Trash, writes: “In his pathbreaking new book, John Suval proves that Jacksonian Democrats used the image of the hearty squatter and his large family to manipulate the partisan debate in favor of land grabbing, continental expansion, and the ruthless removal of Native peoples.
 Like today’s paeans to the hardworking, self-made man, the squatter magically stood in for everyman: planter elites, small-scale speculators, and artful politicians all pretended that they and the poor white man were essentially equal in social endowment.
 Suval’s insightful and richly researched book reminds us that American democracy was as much about land, wealth, and the populist cant of opportunity as it was about voting rights."